 1952: At Atlantic Records on West 56th Street in New York City, company president Ahmet Ertegun began recording his newest signing, 21-year-old Ray Charles, who’d signed with Atlantic eight days earlier.

-1964: The Five Faces of Manfred Mann, the first studio album by Manfred Mann, was released in the UK.
-A significantly different LP with the same name was later released as the group’s second album in the US the following February, and shares only two tracks with its UK counterpart.
+1964: Manfred Mann’s debut British album, The Five Faces of Manfred Mann, was released in the UK.
+A significantly different LP with the same name was later released as the group’s second album in the US the following February.

-1965: The Beatles topped the Billboard pop album chart for the first of nine weeks with the North American version of their fifth studio album, Help!
+1965: The Beatles topped the Billboard pop chart for the first of nine weeks with the North American version of their fifth studio album, Help!.

 1967: The Beatles began filming their television film, Magical Mystery Tour, shooting throughout the West Country of England, including Devon and Cornwall, although most of the footage was not used in the finished film.

 1977: David Bowie and Bing Crosby recorded a duet of the Christmas song “The Little Drummer Boy” with an added counterpoint, “Peace on Earth,” at Elstree Studios in London.
 The track had been recorded for Crosby’s final television Christmas special, Bing Crosby’s Merrie Olde Christmas.
-The son peaked at #3 on the UK chart and became one of Bowie’s best selling in his career.
+The song peaked at #3 on the UK chart and became one of Bowie’s best selling records.

 1982: Frank Zappa’s only US top 40 hit, “Valley Girl,” recorded with his 14-year-old daughter, Moon Unit, peaked at #32 on the Billboard Hot 100.

 1982: American Fool, John Mellencamp’s fifth studio album, released under the name John Cougar, began nine weeks at #1 on the Billboard pop chart.